The Lynch Law Group, LLC – Attorneys in Cranberry Twp and Pittsburgh

 The legal definition of a trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of goods and services.
 A registered trademark protects your brand by providing you certain legal rights.
 Registration gives you a legal presumption of ownership of the trademark in connection with the goods and services listed on your registration.
 Anyone using a “confusingly similar” mark will be considered infringers, (unless they have established rights in their local area as a common law trademark before your federal registration—see below) and you can pursue them to stop using the mark and potentially seek damages, especially if the infringement is willful.
 Federal registration provides a public record; there is constructive notice nationwide of your claim, which means others have a duty to inquire to ensure they are not infringing others’ marks.
 So, even if someone independently creates a similar logo (that covers goods and services related to yours) you may legally be able to stop them from using their logo, and they should be refused federal registration, if they were to apply.

 If you are not doing business across state lines, you can still protect your branding through state trademark law, but first, you need to build up your common law rights to your trademark in your local area.
 How do you do that?
-Essentially, the longer you use the mark, the more effort you put into your marketing, the more name and logo recognition you have with the your customer base, the stronger your common law rights to your mark.
+Essentially, the longer you use the mark, the more effort you put into your marketing, the more name and logo recognition you have with your customer base, the stronger your common law rights to your mark.
 Unfortunately, under state trademark law, whether or not you can prevent someone from using a confusingly similar mark is very dependent upon the specific facts and circumstances surrounding the use of the marks and how these circumstances are interpreted under your particular state’s laws.

 Lynch Law Group Senior Counsel Alex Parrish Leads Event with Third Circuit Judge Thomas Hardiman →